 The Mark of the Beast (13:16-18)

-on their right hand or on their forehead: The Secretary of Religion imposes another significant public policy.
-He requires everyone, without exemption, to be marked, thus ensuring that worship of the Antichrist will be more than just a religious ritual.
+or: Grk. ē, conj. used to denote an alternative. on: Grk. epi. their: 3p, masc.-pl. of Grk. autos. forehead: Grk. ho metōpon, the front of the head, lit. the space between the eyes.
+The beast offers choice, not chance, in the application of an identifying mark.
+The mark will ensure that worship of the beast and its image will be more than just a religious ritual.
 Of course, people could only be forced to conform if there were severe penalties identified for noncompliance, probably death and forfeiture of all property to the State.
 In ancient times branding or marking was used to brand disobedient slaves, soldiers defeated in battle, or devotees of a particular god (Barclay).

-Marking an entire population has no historical precedent.
+Marking an entire population of a country has no historical precedent.
 However, Jews have been singled out for marking.
 In the third century before Yeshua Ptolemy Philadelphus, King of Egypt (285-246 B.C.), compelled some Alexandrian Jews to receive the mark of Dionysus as his devotees (Robertson).
 In 1215 the Fourth Lateran Council and Pope Innocent II mandated that Jews, male and female, in all Christian countries distinguish themselves from the rest of the population in public places by a special kind of clothing to prevent "criminal" sexual intercourse between Christians and Jews.
 The canon law and papal bull resulted in each country legislating a special identifying badge to be worn by Jews.

-The reader should understand that the mark of the beast is not instituted until the Antichrist actually reigns.
+The reader should understand that the mark of the beast is not instituted until the anti-messiah actually reigns.
 After all, the mark of the beast is the beast's mark.
 The marked citizen is given the choice of having the mark on the hand or forehead.
-Perhaps the more zealous of the Antichrist’s devotees will opt for the forehead.
+Perhaps the more zealous of the anti-messiah's devotees will opt for the forehead.
 Taking John's narrative literally the mark of the beast most certainly would not be the social security number, baby footprints, a national identification card, debit cards, bar codes, smart cards, bio-chips, or the new system of shopping with your fingerprint ("Paying by Fingerprint at the Supermarket," Reuters: March 14, 2005).

 Many Christians have been deceived into believing the myth that all computerized accounting is based on the number 666.
 However, no bar code contains the number "666."
 The only numbers on the 13-digit bar code that are scanned are those shown in the conventional numerals underneath it.
 This urban legend has been widely circulated by well-meaning Christians, but it is a total distortion of Scripture.
 See Barbara and David Mikkelson, A Scan of Wealth and Taste, Urban Legends Reference Pages: 31 December 1998.
 Similar false representations have been made about smart cards and bio-chips.
 See Mondex, Urban Legends Reference Pages: 24 March 2004.

 Efforts by preterist commentators to find a first century correlation to the prophecy of marking the population are totally unconvincing.
 The Sardis congregation was poor (2:9) and the Philadelphia congregation had "little power" (3:8), but there is no hint of economic sanctions.
 Indeed, the Laodicean congregation was rich (3:17).
 In addition, when governmental Rome took official notice of an illegal religion, it was always by criminal charges in the courts, not by economic sanctions (Johnson).